 While the country of Malta may be a tiny archipelago in the Mediterranean Sea, it’s amazingly rich in history, culture, and beauty.
-So if you’re off for a peaceful getaway, this sunny destination has a variety of delightful activities that’s perfect for you to explore.
+So if you’re after a peaceful getaway, this sunny destination has a variety of delightful activities perfect for you to explore.
 With that said, we’ve rounded up five things you shouldn’t miss out on when visiting Malta.

 1. Charter a Private Yacht